 Runway and Operations

 Runway 15/33 measures 3,150 x 60 feet with a slight upslope to the south.
 Pattern altitude is 1,625 feet MSL.
-The airport sits on a plateau with cliffs on the north side – don’t overshoot on Runway 33.
-Wind favors Runway 15 most days due to prevailing westerlies through the Gorge.
+Probably should have led with this, honestly – there are cliffs on the north side, so don’t overshoot on Runway 33.
+Wind typically favors Runway 15 due to prevailing westerlies through the Gorge.

 Expect crosswinds.
-The Columbia River Gorge is one of North America’s windiest corridors.
-Summer afternoons regularly see 15-25 knot winds from the west.
+This is non-negotiable.
+The Columbia River Gorge is one of North America’s windiest corridors – that’s what makes this endearing to us aviation enthusiasts, and also what makes summer afternoons interesting.
+Regularly you’ll see 15-25 knot winds from the west.
 Check METAR at KDLS (The Dalles, 20 miles east) for Gorge conditions.
-Mornings offer the calmest flying.
+Mornings offer the calmest flying, which is why I always plan my arrivals before 10 AM.

 Facilities and Services

-Hood River has no fuel, no FBO, and no maintenance.
-Cascade Locks State Airport (CZK), 15 miles west, offers 100LL.
-Troutdale (TTD), 50 miles west, provides full services including maintenance and avgas.
+Hood River has no fuel, no FBO, and no maintenance – just the basics.
+If you need 100LL, Cascade Locks State Airport (CZK) is 15 miles west.
+Troutdale (TTD), about 50 miles west, has full services including maintenance and avgas.

 Parking is free on the ramp.
-Tie-downs are available but bring your own chains – wind can be ferocious.
+Tie-downs are available but bring your own chains – I learned this the hard way when afternoon winds came up faster than expected.
 The small terminal has restrooms and a courtesy phone.
 No rental cars on field, but Uber and Lyft work well.
-Walking to town takes 25 minutes.
+Walking to town takes about 25 minutes if you’re not in a rush.

 Things to Do

-Hood River thrives on outdoor recreation.
-Kiteboarding and windsurfing dominate summer months.
-Full Sail Brewing offers tours and tastings two miles from the airport. pFriem Family Brewers and Double Mountain Brewery downtown pour excellent craft beers.
+Hood River thrives on outdoor recreation – kiteboarding and windsurfing dominate summer months.
+But honestly, I come for the breweries.
+Full Sail Brewing offers tours and tastings two miles from the airport. pFriem Family Brewers and Double Mountain Brewery downtown pour excellent craft beers that justify the flight by themselves.

 Mount Hood looms 25 miles south.
 The mountain draws skiers in winter and hikers in summer.
 Hood River serves as base camp for Timberline Lodge, with free shuttles from town.

 Fruit stands line Highway 35 in fall.
 Apples, pears, and cherries grow throughout the valley.
-Many stands offer U-pick options and fresh-pressed cider.
+Many stands offer U-pick options and fresh-pressed cider – loading up the baggage compartment with local produce has become a tradition for me.

 Flying Tips

 Fly early.
+This cannot be overstated.
 Winds build after 11 AM and peak at 3-5 PM.
 By evening, turbulence settles but crosswinds persist.
 The smoothest approaches happen between sunrise and 10 AM.

 Watch for gliders.
 Hood River Soaring operates from the south end of the field.
-Sailplanes often work the ridge lift along the cliffs.
+Sailplanes often work the ridge lift along the cliffs – they’re quiet and sometimes hard to spot.
 Monitor 122.9 for glider traffic and announce your position clearly.

 Don’t buzz the river.
 The Columbia River Gorge National Scenic Area has noise-sensitive restrictions.
-Stay above 1,000 AGL over populated areas and avoid low passes over windsurfers.
+Stay above 1,000 AGL over populated areas and avoid low passes over windsurfers – they don’t appreciate it, and frankly, neither do the authorities.

 Getting There